BennyDubz/Virtual-Memory-Manager/README.md

 In order to run the simulation, you would need to be using a Windows computer and adjust their settings so that my program isn't flagged as a virus.
 To do this, go to Security Settings -> Local Policies -> User Rights Assignment and enable "“lock pages in memory" for your user.

+Then, to compile, just run "make" in the parent directory.
+See the makefile for other possible configurations.

 ## The Progression

 ### Single-threaded Implementation